-- Hierarchical databases: The style of a hierarchical database showcases a parent-child type of relationship.
-This relationship forms a tree-like structure where the nodes (leaves) of the tree represent records, and the fields are represented by the branches.
+- Hierarchical databases: This type of DBMS showcases a parent–child type of relationship.
+This relationship forms a tree-like structure where the nodes (leaves) of the tree represent records and the fields are represented by branches.

-- Network databases: This style of database management system embraces several partnerships where it is possible to connect several user records at the same time in parallel.
+- Network databases: This style of DBMS embraces several partnerships where it is possible to connect multiple user records at the same time in parallel.

-- Relational databases (RDBMS): This type of database management system helps users locate and manipulate the data that has connections with another piece of data in the database.
-It uses tables for storing the data in a row and column format.
+- Relational databases (RDBMS): This type of DBMS helps users to locate and manipulate data that has connections with another piece of data in the database.
+It uses tables for storing the data in a row-and-column format.

-- Object-oriented databases: Here, the data is stored in individual components called objects, where each object is a piece of data with some instructions for the tasks that should be performed on that data.
+- Object-oriented databases: In this type of DBMS, data is stored in individual components called objects, where each object is a piece of data with some instructions for the tasks that should be performed on that data.

-Now, you would have got a fair idea about what a Database Management System is and the kind of versatility it provides to the developers.
+Now, we have a fair idea about what DBMS is and the kind of versatility it provides to developers.
 DBMS software can be used differently as there are various DBMS architectures.
 Choosing a DBMS completely depends on end-user goals.
-Choosing the right DBMS for our application will provide the edge that can make our application work seamlessly.
+Choosing the right DBMS for an application will provide an edge that can make the application work seamlessly.